XSPECT on-board XPoSat: Calibration and First Results: On-board Calibration and First Results

 Some of the science objectives of \xsp require carrying out timing and phase-resolved spectroscopy of pulsars.
 Hence, it is important to first establish the timing capabilities of the instrument.
 Crab is a rotation-powered pulsar which shows modulations at $\sim 33$~ms. Since the timing properties of Crab are well-characterised, we used observations of this source to verify the timing capabilities of \xsp.

 For this exercise, we used Crab observations corresponding to $14-21$~February~2024.
 The event arrival times in the screened (L2) event list were first corrected to correspond to the solar system barycenter.
 Day-wise light curves in $0.8-10$~keV with 1~ms binning were generated from the corrected event file.
-Taking the Jodrell Bank radio ephemeris of Crab as the starting point [\citenum{lyne1993}]\footnote{http://www.jb.man.ac.uk/$\sim$pulsar/crab.html}, we searched for pulsations in \xsp data using \textit{efsearch}\footnote{https://heasarc.gsfc.nasa.gov/xanadu/xronos/examples/efsearch.html}, which employs the epoch-folding method to detect periodicities in a time series [\citenum{leahy1983}].
+Taking the Jodrell Bank radio ephemeris of Crab as the starting point [\citenum{lyne1993, jbcrab}], we searched for pulsations in \xsp data using \textit{efsearch} [\citenum{efsearch}], which employs the epoch-folding method to detect periodicities in a time series [\citenum{leahy1983}].
 Strong pulsations were detected in all the datasets, increasing from 0.03382556260(9)~s on 2024~February~14 to 0.03382581678(5)~s on 2024~February~21.
 To estimate the uncertainties, 500 light curves were simulated corresponding to each observation, and the dispersion in the periods determined from the simulated light curves are used [\citenum{boldin2013}].
 The average difference between the periods determined from \xsp data and those computed from Jodrell Bank ephemeris is $\sim 0.59~\mu s$.
 We determined the period derivative over this eight day period to be $\dot{P}\sim 4.22\times 10^{-13}$~s~s$^{-1}$ by fitting a linear function to the obtained best periods (Figure~\ref{fig:pdot}a).

 The typical pulse profile in the $0.8-10$~keV energy band, obtained by folding the light curve over the determined best-fit period, is shown in Figure~\ref{fig:pdot}b.
 The pulse fractions of the main and secondary peaks in the $0.8-10$~keV band are 15.1\% and 11.9\% respectively.
 Further, we extracted light curves in four energy bands, viz. $0.8-2$~keV, $2-4$~keV, $4-6$~keV and $6-10$~keV, and generated the corresponding pulse profiles.
-For both the main and secondary peaks, the pulse fraction is found to increase with energy ($14.2 - 20.8$\% and $10.9 - 17.0$\% respectively).
+For both main and secondary peaks, the pulse fraction is found to increase with energy ($14.2 - 20.8$\% and $10.9 - 17.0$\% respectively).